-One of them is running back Todd Gurley II, who's had a favorable impression of the offense thus far.
+One of them is running back Todd Gurley, who's had a favorable impression of the offense thus far.

 "I like it," Gurley said this week.
 "The coaches have just been doing a great job of coaching us up and making sure we're focused [on] the details and the little things."

 While there are nuances to the new scheme, Gurley said they haven't been too difficult to grasp.